Ultimate Guide to Divorce Filing in San Diego

 California’s No-Fault Divorce Law

 San Diego, adhering to California state laws, follows a no-fault divorce system.
-This means you can file for divorce without needing to prove wrongdoing by your spouse.
+This means you can file with the court for divorce without needing to prove wrongdoing by your spouse and you an reach an agreement that is approved by a judge without ever stepping foot in a courtroom.
 The main reason for divorce in San Diego is ‘irreconcilable differences.’
 This means that the couple can’t get along, which causes the marriage to end.
+The same laws apply whether you seek a legal separation or divorce, whether you hire a family law attorney or opt for a mediation process.

 When completing the FL-100 form known as the Petition, you will be asked to state the reason for divorce and one of the options provided is ‘irreconcilable differences’ among others.
-This is a catchall appropriate for the vast majority of divorce filings in San Diego.
+This is a catchall appropriate for the vast majority of divorce filings in San Diego County.

 Meeting Residency Requirements